dustinpfister/blog_posts/_posts/lodash_forown.md

 }
 ```

-So the nature of a for in loop is that it will loop over all properties of an object, not just the ones
+The for in loop will loop over the own properties of an object as well inherited properties, so the hasOwnProperty method has to be used as a way to filter those out, and just have the own properties of the object.

 ## Conclusion